 How Important Is Upskilling in Business?

-In short: it’s important and it is becoming more and more so.
-Because the world of work is moving forward at a rapid pace.
+In short: Upskilling is important and it is becoming more and more so.

-81% of the organisations surveyed plan to invest more in learning and on-the-job training in the future.
+Figures from the World Economic Forum's Future of Jobs Report 2023 confirm this: 81% of the organizations surveyed plan to invest more in learning and on-the-job training in the future.
 46% even explicitly stated that they wanted to further develop existing staff.

 What Are the Benefits of Upskilling?